jaredhanson/draft-oauth-user-agent-posture/draft-hanson-oauth-user-agent-posture.md

 # Introduction

-OAuth 2.0 authorization servers typically determine authorization only at the time of interacting with the resource owner.
+OAuth 2.0 {{!RFC6749}} authorization servers typically determine authorization only at the time of interacting with the resource owner.
 This authorization results in an ongoing session in which protected resources may be accessed over a period of hours or even days.
 Increasingly however, authorization of a session needs to be based on dynamic data such as IP address or browser version.

-This document details how web applications and resource servers can communicate user agent posture signals to authorization servers via the OAuth 2.0 Token Endpoint and Introspection Endpoint.
+This document details how web applications and resource servers can communicate user agent posture signals to authorization servers via the OAuth 2.0 Token Endpoint and Introspection Endpoint {{!RFC7662}}.
 These signals enable an authorization server to enforce policy compliance "in-band" of an existing session, rather than enforcement only at the time of session initiation via the Authorization Endpoint.

 # Notational Conventions